Dollar slips on U.S. tax reform worries

 The dollar was down 0.33 percent to 113.62 yen, after having fallen as low as 113.4 yen, earlier in the session.

-The dollar index .DXY, which tracks the greenback against six major currencies, was down 0.03 percent at 94.88.
+The dollar index, which tracks the greenback against six major currencies, was down 0.03 percent at 94.88.

 “I think it is to do with uncertainty surrounding the path towards tax reform,” said Vassili Serebriakov, FX Strategist at Credit Agricole in New York.